erik/sketches/projects/oop/README.md

 ## simple nginx setup

-Using Nginx as a reverse proxy to serve `oop` with Basic Authentication as well as to serve the uploaded static files.
+Using Nginx as a reverse proxy to serve `oop` with basic authentication as well as to serve the uploaded static files.

 1. Set up your credentials using `htpasswd`